B License Program

 Exemptions for National Team/Professional/Elite Players

-The Canadian Soccer Association recognizes the experience gained by past and present National Team, Professional and Elite players and their potential to play a valuable roll in the development of young players.
+Canada Soccer recognizes the experience gained by past and present National Team, Professional and Elite players and their potential to play a valuable roll in the development of young players.
 To that end the following exemptions are given:

 As of January 1, 2008, the Exemption process is as follows: